milchmolch/Python_Tutorial/Python_Tutorial_SW.md

 Human short term memory can hold 7+-2 items.
 If somebody has to keep more than a dozen things in their mind at once to understand a block of code: break it into comprehensible pieces with functions.

-- Make the code easier to read
+- Makes the code easier to read
-- Avoid code duplication
+- Avoids code duplication
 - One task, one function
+- Choose expressive names
 - Tell us what the function is doing, not how
 - Functions should not be longer than 60-100 lines